 Islamic: There are five pillars of religion; five Devine Presences; five fundamental dogmas; five actions; and five daily times of prayer.

-Pythagorean: Hieros, gamos, the marriage of heaven, earth.
+Pythagorean: Five represents hieros, gamos, the marriage of heaven, earth.
 It represents Apollo as God of light and his five qualities.

-Six represents equilibrium; harmony - balance.
+Six represents equilibrium; harmony.
 It is the perfect number within the decad: 1+2+3=6.
 It is the most productive of all numbers.

 It symbolizes union of polarity, the hermaphrodite being represented by the two interlaced triangles, the upward- pointing as male, fire and the heavens, and the downward-pointing as female, the waters and the earth.